Ceterai/Ceterai.github.io/MyEnternia/Wiki/LifeSupport/README.md

 # Life Support

 Constantly heals you by 2% each second.
-Alta:

 Applied by following items: